FaizanMughal/flak_m/Readme.md

  - Add some more effects
    - Visual recoil affecting aim (time to recycle SM's A_Swing once again)
    - Lava/Slime footstep sounds?
- - Additional model optimization and cleanup
+ - Additional model optimization and cleanup (optional, not needed for 1.0)
    - Trim out unused animations (this one is going to be very time-consuming)
-   - Unify some texture groups (umodel does some weird thing where it separates unlit polys into a new group, even when they're not supposed to be, this can be seen in the shock rifle hud model) (unlit polys are kind of unnecessary in gzdoom since there's brightmaps)
+   - Re-export models using umodelextract to correct the "mangling" caused by using umodel (inconsistent texture indices, extra texture groups)
-   - Trim out garbage triangles (e.g.: an extra triangle in the biorifle that has no reason to exist (can be seen when using invisibility, looks completely out of place there)
+   - Fix some oddly-oriented triangles (e.g. some parts of the flak cannon, can be easily noticed when using invisibility)
    - Recenter the backpack mesh (it was a complete hack job to begin with)

 ## Future plans